camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/20-get-task-attachment.html.md

 Result
 ------

-A json object corresponding to the `Attachment` interface in the engine.
+A JSON object corresponding to the `Attachment` interface in the engine.
 Its properties are as follows:

 <table class="table table-striped">